Coleman D. Ross

 each of whom attained the Eagle Scout rank

-I began my volunteer service with the Boy Scouts in 1977, soon after our relocation to Hartford and also as our three sons were entering Cub Scouts.
-Over the next 31 years, I served in leadership positions with the Hartford-based Connecticut Rivers Council and its predecessor, Long Rivers Council, as well as with national, regional, and local organizations.
+I began my volunteer service with the Boy Scouts in 1978, soon after our relocation to Hartford and also as our three sons were entering Cub Scouts.
+Over the ensuing years, I have served in leadership positions with the Hartford-based Connecticut Rivers Council (and its predecessor, Long Rivers Council) and the Greater New York Councils, as well as with national, regional, and local organizations.
+Following my relocation to North Carolina, I recently joined the board of directors of the Raleigh-based Occoneechee Council.

 ||